segbo-db/segbo/README.md

 - Eitan Grossman and Steven Moran.
 What 'contact typologists' want from descriptive grammars. *Descriptive Grammars and Typology: The Challenges of Writing Grammars of Underdescribed and Endangered Languages* (Helsinki, March 2019).
 Slides [here](https://www.academia.edu/41805773/What_contact_typologists_want_from_grammatical_descriptions).

 - Eitan Grossman.
 Rethinking the Uniformitarian Hypothesis. *Prague Linguistics* (Prague, 2019).

-We had planned on presenting our work at [EVOLANG 13 in Brussels](https://brussels.evolang.org), but given the current circumstances, the conference has been cancelled.
-Our short paper is nevertheless available online: [https://brussels.evolang.org/proceedings/papers/EvoLang13_paper_182.pdf](https://brussels.evolang.org/proceedings/papers/EvoLang13_paper_182.pdf).

 The following work is based on SegBo:

-- Grossman, Eitan, Elad Eisen, Dmitry Nikolaev and Steven Moran.
-Submitted.
-SegBo: A Database of Borrowed Sounds in the World’s Languages. *Language Resources and Evaluation*.
-To appear May, 2020.
+- Grossman, Eitan, Elad Eisan, Dmitry Nikolaev and Steven Moran.
+2020.
+Revisiting the Uniformitarian Hypothesis: Can we detect recent changes in the typological frequencies of speech sounds?
+In Proceedings of the 13th International Conference on the Evolution of Language (EVOLANG 2020).
+Online: https://brussels.evolang.org/proceedings/papers/EvoLang13_paper_182.pdf}

 - Eisen, Elad.
 2019. *The typology of phonological segment borrowing*.
 Hebrew University of Jerusalem MA thesis.

 Several articles using SegBo are in the works, and we are working on setting up a website to make the data accessible via a GUI, so stay tuned.